What are receding gums?

 The advantages that fibrin-assisted grafting has over auto-grafting include:

-- decreased healing time
+- Decreased healing time

-- much less patient discomfort than is involved with harvesting graft tissue from within the mouth
+- Much less patient discomfort than is involved with harvesting graft tissue from within the mouth

-- virtually no risk of rejection (because it involves the patient’s own tissue)
+- Virtually no risk of rejection (because it involves the patient’s own tissue)

-- a much lower chance of infection.
+- A much lower chance of infection

 These advantages have made aPRF useful for other dental applications in addition to treating receding gums.